-During the three months ended March 31, 2013, there were no significant changes in our critical accounting policies or estimates.
+During the nine months ended September 30, 2013, there were no changes in our critical accounting policies or estimates.

-See Note A to our financial statements included in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2012, as filed with the Securities and Exchange Commission on March 6, 2013, for additional information regarding our critical accounting policies, as well as a description of our other significant accounting policies.
+See Note A to our consolidated financial statements included in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2012, as filed with the Securities and Exchange Commission on March 6, 2013, for additional information regarding our critical accounting policies, as well as a description of our other significant accounting policies.